CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 Translated to English that would say "The kid is in the library".
 As you can see, instead of a "ñ" character, you're going to see some weird characters.
-Now add the `<meta>` element again and refresh your page, it should look fine now.
+Now add the `<meta>` element again and refresh your page.
+The text should look fine now.

 Not only you're making your site available to all the languages of the World